calmm-js/partial.lenses/README.md

 }
 ```

+We ultimately want to present the user with a rich enough editor, with features
+such as undo-redo and validation, for manipulating the content represented by
+those JSON objects.
+The `titles` property is really just one tiny part of the
+data model, but, in this tutorial, we only look at it, because it is sufficient
+for introducing most of the basic ideas.

-What we'd like to have is a way to access the `text` of titles in a given
+So, what we'd like to have is a way to access the `text` of titles in a given
 language.
 Given a language, we want to be able to

 * get the corresponding text,